OCR-D/ocr-d.github.io/docs/cookbook.md

 ## Introduction

-This document, the "OCR-D cookbook" helps developers writing software and using tools within the OCR-D ecosystem.
+The "OCR-D cookbook" helps developers writing software and using tools within the OCR-D ecosystem by listing practical examples in addition to the OCR-D guide.

 ## From image to transcription

 ### OCR-D workflow

-The workflow consists of several steps from the image with some additional metadata to the textual content of the image.
-The tools used to generate the text are divided in the following categories:
+The workflow consists of several steps, from the image with some additional metadata to the textual content of the image.
+The tools used to generate the text are divided into the following categories:

 - Image preprocessing
 - Layout analysis